tastyigniter/docs/upgrade-guide.md

 ---
 layout: page
-section: user-guide
 title: "Upgrade Guide"
-callout: This section is incomplete.
-Please help to improve it.
 ---

-{{site.data.alerts.callout_primary | markdownify }} You should always update TastyIgniter to the [latest version]({{site.siteUrl}}/download). {{site.data.alerts.end}}

-{{site.data.alerts.warning}}The upgrade process will affect all files and folders included in the TastyIgniter installation.
-This includes all the core files used to run TastyIgniter.
-If you have made any modifications to those files, your changes will be lost.{{site.data.alerts.end}}

-As of TastyIgniter 2.0 or later, When a new version of TastyIgniter is available you will receive an update message in your TastyIgniter Admin Panel.
+> As of TastyIgniter 2.0 or later, When a new version of TastyIgniter is available you will receive an update message in your TastyIgniter Admin Panel.
 All you have to do to update TastyIgniter is to click the **Update** notification button at the right top.
 After that you will be redirected to the **Update Center** page.

 There are two methods for updating - the easiest is through the **Update Center**, which will work in most cases.
 If it doesn't work, or you just prefer to be more hands-on, you can follow the manual update process.